Nine Years' War: Rhineland and the Empire

 Marshal Duras, Vauban, and 30,000 men – all under the nominal command of the Dauphin – besieged the Elector of Trier's fortress of Philippsburg on 27 September 1688.
 After a vigorous defence it fell on 30 October.
 Louis XIV's army proceeded to take Mannheim, which capitulated on 11 November, shortly followed by Frankenthal.
 Other towns fell without resistance, including Oppenheim, Worms, Bingen, Kaiserslautern, Heidelberg, Speyer and, above all, the key fortress of Mainz.
 After Coblenz failed to surrender Boufflers put it under heavy bombardment, but it did not fall to the French.

 Louis XIV now mastered the Rhine south of Mainz to the Swiss border, but although the attacks kept the Turks fighting in the east, the impact on Leopold I and the German states had the opposite effect of what had been intended.
 The League of Augsburg was not strong enough to meet the threat, but on 22 October 1688 the powerful German princes, including the Elector of Brandenburg, John George III, Elector of Saxony, Ernest Augustus of Hanover, and Charles I, Landgrave of Hesse-Kassel, reached an agreement in Magdeburg that mobilised the forces of north Germany.
 Meanwhile, the Emperor recalled the Bavarian, Swabian, and Franconian troops under the Elector of Bavaria from the Ottoman front to defend south Germany.
 The French had not prepared for such an eventuality.
-Realising that the war in Germany was not going to end quickly and that the Rhineland blitz would not be a brief and decisive parade of French glory, Louis XIV and Louvois resolved upon a scorched-earth policy in the Palatinate, Baden and Württemberg, intent on denying enemy troops local resources and prevent them from invading French territory.
-By 20 December Louvois had selected all the cities, towns, villages and châteaux intended for destruction.
-On 2 March 1689 Count of Tessé torched Heidelberg; on 8 March Montclar levelled Mannheim.
+Realising that the war in Germany was not going to end quickly and that the Rhineland blitz would not be a brief and decisive parade of French glory, Louis XIV and Louvois resolved upon a scorched earth policy in the Palatinate, Baden and Württemberg, intent on denying enemy troops local resources and prevent them from invading French territory.
+By 20 December, Louvois had selected all the cities, towns, villages and châteaux intended for destruction.
+On 2 March 1689, Count of Tessé torched Heidelberg; on 8 March Montclar levelled Mannheim.
 Oppenheim and Worms were finally destroyed on 31 May, followed by Speyer on 1 June, and Bingen on 4 June.
-In all, French troops burnt over 20 substantial towns as well as numerous villages.
+In all, French troops burnt over 20 substantial towns as well as numerous villages and remaining medieval castles.